djangify/our-spot/README.md

 As a user, I want to be able to view my profile and latest activity so that I can keep my information up to date.

 **_View Other Profiles:_**
-As a user I want to be able to view the profiles of other users so that I can follow their activity.
+As a user I want to be able to view the profiles of other users so that I can look through (and in Stage Two follow) their activity.

 **_Search Facilities:_**
 As a user I want to be able to search for different photos available based on their location.